 Touch Therapy

-The sense of touch is another important factor when it comes to providing seniors with calming sensory stimulation.
+The sense of touch is another important factor in providing seniors with calming sensory stimulation.
 Activities like massages or joint mobilization can enhance relaxation while also providing sensory input at the same time.
-Gentle stretching exercises such as yoga or tai chi are beneficial for older adults with limited mobility; when done slowly and mindfully, these practices help to reduce pain while stimulating a powerful mind and body-connection that is incredible for mental health.
+Gentle stretching exercises such as yoga or tai chi benefit older adults with limited mobility; when done slowly and mindfully, these practices help to reduce pain while stimulating a powerful mind and body connection that is incredible for mental health.

 Visual and Creative Stimulation

-Lastly, visual activities such as drawing or painting can be an effective way of engaging the creative mind in a calming manner.
+Lastly, visual activities such as drawing or painting can effectively engage the creative mind in a calming manner.
 Drawing and painting encourage creative thinking while enabling seniors to express themselves emotionally through color choice, brush strokes, etc.; this kind of sensory activity helps to keep the mind alert while increasing mental well-being among people who have dementia or Alzheimer’s disease.

 There are plenty of opportunities to incorporate calming sensory activities into care programs for individuals with dementia or Alzheimer’s disease.
-These sensory experiences have proven beneficial in improving mental health among elderly individuals suffering from cognitive decline.
+These sensory experiences have proven beneficial in improving mental health among elderly individuals with cognitive decline.

-If you would like to learn more about the lifestyle and activities we provide our residents, you can contact our friendly team of memory care experts today at 844.536.0569.
+If you would like to learn more about the lifestyle and activities we provide our residents, you can contact our friendly team of memory care experts today at 409.407.7636 or reach out online.